franciscop/modern-editor/README.md

 var editor = new Editor("article", options);
 ```

 Right now the only relevant option is `options.menu`, which contains the class name that will be assigned to the menu.
 This is optional in case the default `menu` conflicts with any part from your code.
-Remember to change the `editor.css` accordingly with this
+Remember to change the file `editor.css` accordingly with this.

 The rest of the code is structured mainly in few parts, the **actions**, the **menu** and the **shortcuts**.
 They are explained below, along with some others.